 Additionally, students have access to garment collections within the School for reference and research.
 Students may also use the SDSU Love Library holdings for research, as well as tapping into other California State University (CSU) and University of California (UC) system library resources through inter-library loan.
 Love Library maintains important journal and database search subscriptions for its students and faculty to use in research, and there is a TV/Film/Theatre/New Media Librarian on staff to provide research assistance.
 To see a listing of current database subscriptions that the library has, visit Love Library's Database Articles A-Z list.

-For more detailed information, please follow the links above to learn about the Don Powell Theatre, Experimental Theatre, and the workshops available, including the scene shop, costume and make-up shop, lighting lab, and CAD lab.
+For more detailed information, please follow the links above to learn about the Don Powell Theatre, Experimental Theatre, and the workshops available, including the scene shop, costume and make-up shop, lighting lab, and television and film studios.

 Don Powell Theatre

-This is a black box theatre which seats 175 people in most configurations.
-The seating and staging areas are completely flexible.
+This is a theatre which seats 175 in thrust configuration.
 Lighting is dimmer-per circuit with modern instruments and control.

 The Scene Shop

 The scene shop is located next to the wagon house and the Experimental Theatre.
 It houses all necessary wood- and metal-working equipment.
 At the far end of the wagon house is a full-stage (20' X 50') electrically-operated paint frame.
 The paint area and a ventilated spray booth are adjacent.